Canadian leaders' debates: 2025 debates

-The Leaders’ Debates Commission announced its selected moderators for the 2025 federal election debates in October 2024: the English-language debate will be hosted by TVO's Steve Paikin, while the French-language debate will be hosted by ICI RDI's Patrice Roy.
+The Leaders’ Debates Commission announced its selected moderators for the 2025 federal election debates in October 2024: the English-language debate was hosted by TVO's Steve Paikin, while the French-language debate was hosted by ICI RDI's Patrice Roy.
 The commission released the participation criteria for the 2025 debates on January 14, 2025.
-To be invited a party must satisfy at least two of the following:
+To be invited, a party must satisfy at least two of the following: